SanjeevSahoo/WebDevNotes/Notes_Javascript.md

 NodeList is are mostly non live list, HTMLCollection is mostly live list. there are exceptions also NodeList contains all nodes, Element, Text , comment etc. while HTMLCollection only hold element nodes.

+Array.from() is used to conver a iterable object to array.

+we can use this over HTMLCollection or NodeList to get an array.
+But converting to array makes the list non live.

 --------------------------------------------------------------------------------------
  DOM API - property vs attribute